My Child Wants to Be a Doctor

-My Child Wants to Be a Doctor: What to Do Now to Support Your Kid, Tween, or Teen
+What to Do Now to Support Your Teen, Tween, or Kid

 As a family physician, guest lecturer at a local medical school, and creator of a pre-med curriculum for young learners, I’m often asked by parents how to support their child who wants to be a doctor.